The 17 Most Famous Paintings at the Louvre

 Leonardo da Vinci | Oil on Wood | 1483-86

-The Virgin Mary sits on “rocks” with three other figures hence the name.
-To her right, our left, is John the Baptist kneeling under her protective arm.
+The Virgin Mary sits on “rocks” with three other figures—hence the name.
+To her right (our left) is John the Baptist kneeling under her protective arm.
 There is another older figure across from John pointing at him.
-That is the angel Uriel who is of orthodox decent and considered the “4th Archangel” in eastern Christianity.
+That is the angel Uriel who is of orthodox decent and considered the “fourth Archangel” in eastern Christianity.

 Below the archangel is Christ as a baby.
-The beauty of the painting and why I believe it is second only to da Vinci’s Last Supper only lies in a few key areas.
-First, there is a second almost identical painting in London with a few key differences which is a “Leonardo” thing to do.
+The beauty of the painting and why I believe it is second only to da Vinci’s Last Supper lies in a few key areas.
+First, there is a second almost identical painting in London with a few key differences, which is a “Leonardo” thing to do.
 The London painting does not have Uriel’s finger extended and the colors are different.
-Sounds like a small detail, but think about how much controversy Judas’ extended finger in the Last Supper gets.
+It may sound like a small detail, but think about how much controversy Judas’ extended finger in the Last Supper gets.

-That brings me to my second point which is the flow of the painting.
-The figures create a triangular shape which sends the eyes moving from place to place.
-Your eyes may be attracted to many points of the painting but there is a never-ending movement from the hand of Uriel, to John, to Mary, and back again.
+That brings me to my second point—the flow of the painting.
+The figures create a triangular shape that sends the eyes moving from place to place.
+Your eyes may be drawn to many points of the painting, but there is a never-ending movement from the hand of Uriel, to John, to Mary, and back again.

-Third, are the soft features of each person’s face.
-When this was revealed, it would be like comparing the picture clarity from an 80s film to one of this year.
-Da Vinci was so good at drawing the figures.
+The third point is the soft features of each person’s face.
+When this was revealed, it would have been like comparing the picture clarity from an 80s film to one from this year.
+Da Vinci was that good at drawing the figures.

-Finally, the background full of jagged rocks and “Lord of the Rings” like landscape.
+Finally, look at the background full of jagged rocks and the Lord-of-the-Rings-like landscape.
 Why put them there in this magical world?
 Just like social media today, da Vinci’s goal was to captivate you and steal your attention.

 8. St. Michael Overwhelming the Demon

 Raphael was one of the most influential artists of the Renaissance.
-Had he lived longer than 37 years he would have accomplished much more but his impact was vast for his short time on Earth.
+Had he lived longer than 37 years old, he would have accomplished much more.
+However, his impact was vast for his short time on Earth.
 Unlike Michelangelo and da Vinci who spent much of their time alone with a few key students, Raphael led armies of artists.

-St. Micheal is an archangel and the right hand of God sent to protect the humans.
-The image is one of the most powerful stories of the bible in which Micheal defeats Satan and casts him into hell on behalf of God.
+St. Micheal is an archangel and the right hand of God sent to protect humans.
+The image is one of the most powerful stories of the Bible in which Micheal defeats Satan and casts him into hell on behalf of God.

 Nearby Raphael Works: